EMN - European Migration Network

 2015: EMN studies on determining labour shortages and the need for labour migration in Germany, on the dissemination of information on voluntary return and how to reach irregular migrants not in contact with the authorities, on integration and support measures for beneficiaries of international/ humanitarian protection and changes in immigration status and purpose of stay.

-In 2015, the EMN will produce four studies.
+In 2015, the EMN produced four studies.
 The first study maps out important aspects and basic assumptions in relation to the debate about current skilled labour shortages and the future demand for skilled labour in Germany.
 It also provides an overview of the most important parameters and calculation bases used to determine and further observe skilled labour shortages and skilled labour supply.

 The second study aims to identify different approaches employed by the various actors in the field of voluntary return in reaching out to irregular migrants who are not in contact with the authorities.
 It will describe the role that different actors play in informing irregular migrants about (voluntary) return and which tools, content and format of information provision are used.
 Furthermore, it will provide estimates of the scale of irregular migrants and the number of assisted voluntary and forced returns.